JNoris/Capstone-Project/README.md

 Branch: is an active line of developement, the most recent commits to a branch is referred to as the tip of that branch.

-Release: Reserved for supported releases.
-UNUSED IN OUR CASE.
- - Must branch from: Master.

-Fix: Bug-fixes are in here.
-UNUSED IN OUR CASE.
-  - Must branch from: Release.
-  - Must merge to: Master & Release.

 Pull or pull request: Where you 'fetch' code from github and 'merge' to your desktop's local repository/branch in order to work on that code locally.

 Push: Upload code to github, you must specify the branch in order to push successfully.
 Yes, it does matter which branch you upload to.